A homemade chai latte syrup made with black tea and warming chai spices.

 - 1 tsp whole coriander seeds

-- Using a mortar and pestle, gently pound the cardamom pods, fennel seeds, coriander seeds and black peppercorn.
+- Using a mortar and pestle, gently pound the cardamom pods, coriander seeds and black peppercorn until very lightly crushed.

-- In a saucepan combine all the water and spices together and bring to a gentle simmer.
-Simmer for 15 minutes.
+- In a saucepan combine the water, sugar, spices and ginger together and bring to a gentle simmer.
+Let it simmer over low heat for 10-15 minutes.

-- Strain out the spices and pour the chai tea concentrate into a clean, sterilised bottle.
+- Strain out the spices and tea leaves through a cheesecloth or fine strainer and pour the chai tea concentrate into a clean bottle.

-- Warm 1/2 a cup of your favourite milk along with 1/2 cup of chai tea concentrate and enjoy with a sprinkle of ground cinnamon on top.
+- To serve, warm ½ a cup of your favourite milk along with ½ cup of chai tea syrup and enjoy with a sprinkle of ground cinnamon on top.

-- Store the remaining concentrate in the refrigerator for up to three weeks.
+- Store the remaining syrup in the refrigerator for up to a month.